NBeeCC/NIJI-EN-OSRP-GUIDE/README.md

 ## Optifine Installation (Easy)

 For those who have little to no experience in modding, and just want to get the pack working properly with less effort.
+Alternatively you can also watch the [YouTube Tutorial](https://youtu.be/dTARzDoH3G4).

 - First you will want to download both Optifine and the Resource Pack.